cor3ntin/wg21-1/monadic-optional.md

 }
 ```

-We've successfully got rid of all the manual checking; all that we need now is an understanding of what `map` and `and_then` do and how to use them.
+We've successfully got rid of all the manual checking.
+We've even improved on the clarity of the non-optional example, which needed to either be read inside-out or split into multiple declarations.
+All that we need now is an understanding of what `map` and `and_then` do and how to use them.

 #### `map`